kensoh/Biohacking/README.md

 # Biohacking 🧬🧠💪🔓
 [Intro video on LinkedIn](https://www.linkedin.com/posts/kensoh_hi-guys-im-turning-44-soon-and-i-think-activity-7286335586817179649-U2US)

-Starting this page to "build" in the open, if you will, on a personal focus this year - biohacking.
+Started this page to "build" in the open, if you will, on a personal focus this year - biohacking.
 I'm turning 44 this year and would like to push my mental dexterity and physical energy beyond their present limits.

 Every week, I was writing a LinkedIn post on a protocol item I do, at the same time asking for feedback from my network on tips they have on optimising health.
 Inputs --> Experiments --> Reviews --> Repeat.

 [Concluding video on LinkedIn](https://www.linkedin.com/posts/kensoh_walking-is-a-biohack-that-ive-started-doing-ugcPost-7328360826929561600-37im)

 ### Protocol
 My current biohacks with observable impacts for me, along with links to my suppliers (no affiliation).
-I'm in the midst of testing Creatine HCL (instead of monohydrate) and Tiger Nut Milk to boost my multitasking ability and physical energy respectively.
+I'm also in the midst of testing Creatine HCL (instead of monohydrate) and Tiger Nut Milk to boost my multitasking ability and physical energy respectively.

 What|Why|How|Supplier
 :--|:---|:--|:--